 One of the main advantages of Vortex turbines are the low costs associated.
 We have estimated that Vortex turbines’ levelized cost of energy (LCOE) will be lower, which will allow a faster return on investment.
 Anyway, further research has to be done on this topic to say with certainity.

 These cost reductions come from a clever design and usage of raw materials.
-There is no need for a nacelle, support mechanisms and blades, that are usual costly components in the conventional wind generators.
+There is no need for a nacelle, support mechanisms, and blades, that are usually costly components in the conventional wind generators.

 Thanks to be very lightweight and to have the gravity center close to the ground, anchoring or foundation requirements have been reduced significantly compared to regular turbines, easing installation.

 In wind energy conversion, power generation is proportional to the swept area of the wind turbine.
 Vortex currently sweeps up as much as 30 % of the working area of a conventional 3-blades-based wind turbine of identical height.